top of page

 Advanced Manufacturing Credit

-Credit rate increased to 35% for property placed in service after Dec.
+Credit rate increased from 25% to 35% for property placed in service after Dec.
 31, 2025

 Eligible for exempt facility bonds